-Dinorah de Jesús Rodríguez is a film, video and installation artist working with various manifestations of projected imagery.
-Combining hand-crafted 16mm film with video, installation and performance, her experimental works have been exhibited internationally in film festivals, museums, galleries, TV, public outdoor installations and multimedia performances.
-Known for her many multidisciplinary collaborations, Rodriguez has worked on projects with a variety of international artists.
+Dinorah de Jesús Rodriguez (b.
+Cuba, 1957) is a Miami-based artist and experimental filmmaker working with expanded cinema, public intervention, installation, and multimedia design for stage.
+Often incorporating nature and the outdoors into her work, Rodriguez probes such themes as genetic memory, social constructs, ecology, the body, gender, and sexuality.
+Combining handcrafted 16mm film with video, installation, and performance, her pieces are exhibited internationally in film festivals, museums, galleries, TV, public venues, and multimedia performances, as well as in public spaces as interventions.
+Known for her multidisciplinary collaborations, Rodriguez has worked with a variety of international artists.

-Rodríguez studied filmmaking with such visionary experimentalists as Barbara Hammer, Trinh T. Minh-ha, Rob Nilsson and the late Warren Sonbert and Marlon Riggs.
-After years of independent study and refining her craft, she earned a B.A. in Film Production from San Francisco State University School of Creative Arts.
-She has won prizes at the Big Muddy and Black Maria Film Festivals, and her work has been screened in numerous international art fairs, film festivals, galleries, museums, and alternative public venues.
-Her work has been supported by such organizations as The John S. and James L. Knight Foundation, Funding Arts Network, Fundación Valparaíso, Florida Division of Cultural Affairs, Atlantic Center for the Arts, Jentel Artists Residency Program, Visual Studies Workshop, Tigertail Productions, Miami Light Project, San Francisco Festival 2000, and Miami-Dade County Department of Cultural Affairs, among others.
+Rodriguez studied filmmaking with such visionary experimentalists as Barbara Hammer, Trinh T. Minh-ha, Rob Nilsson and the late Warren Sonbert and Marlon Riggs, and earned a B.A. in Film Production from San Francisco State University School of Creative Arts in 1988.
+She has won prizes at the Big Muddy and Black Maria Film Festivals, and her work has been supported by such organizations as Present Project Hawaii, The John S. and James L. Knight Foundation, Funding Arts Network, FUNDarte, Arts & Bangladesh, Virginia Center for the Creative Arts, Fundación Valparaíso, Florida Division of Cultural Affairs, Atlantic Center for the Arts, Jentel Artists Residency Program, Visual Studies Workshop, Tigertail Productions, Miami Light Project, San Francisco Festival 2000, and Miami-Dade County Department of Cultural Affairs, among others.